Mount Garibaldi Summit

 - Likes being outside

 Sounds too basic for you?
-We got you covered, our crew can guide anything from the easiest to nearly the hardest routes in Squamish.
+We got you covered - our team can guide anything from the easiest to nearly the hardest routes in Squamish.

 Day 1: Meet your guide in Squamish, 4×4 approach to Brohm ridge, hike and scramble over the “Shark’s Fin,” set up camp on the moraines by the Warren Glacier, below Mt Garibaldi.
 Glacier “warm-up” walk to scope out the route for the next day.

 Day 2: Alpine start, ascend the Warren glacier to the Northeast face of Mt Garibaldi.
 Climb ice and snow to 45 degrees and scramble the final slopes to the dramatic summit, overlooking the caldera and Howe Sound.
 Descend the same route off Garibaldi back to camp and down to Brohm Ridge the same day.
-They enjoy the view back to the summit of Garibaldi from Squamish in time for dinner.
+Enjoy the view back to the summit of Garibaldi from Squamish in time for dinner.

 *Contact us for custom dates, duration and included costs